bombchus/z64-music-wiki/docs/basic/overview.md

 When FL Studio compatibility mode is enabled in SEQ64 version 2.0 and above, SEQ64 will recognize MIDI CC#114 as master volume and MIDI CC#115 as a section marker.
 These MIDI control change messages must be placed in MIDI channel 1.
 For MIDI CC#115, its value must not be zero, and each section marker must have a value different than the last section marker.

 -----

+[^1]: Infomation found in [Chapter 17.4.5: Allocating and Controlling Voices](https://ultra64.ca/files/documentation/online-manuals/man/pro-man/pro17/index17.4.html) of the Nintendo 64 Programming Manual.
+The reason for the discrepancy is unknown.